 Business owners and property managers must provide convenient food and yard waste service and recycling service at their property.
 Seattle Public Utilities (SPU) gives warning notices for garbage containers that contain recyclables or compostables.
 For each warning, the property will receive a tag on the container and a notice will be mailed to the account.
 After 2 warnings, properties may receive a $50 fee on their waste bill for recyclables in the garbage.

-Self-haul businesses and customers are also prohibited from disposing recyclables, yard debris, food scraps, and compostable paper as garbage at city transfer stations.
+Self-haul businesses and customers are also prohibited from disposing recyclables, yard waste, food scraps, and compostable paper as garbage at city transfer stations.

 - Commercial or multi-family customers without adequate space for collection containers as determined by SPU inspection.

-- Garbage dumpsters that receive waste from the public.
+- Garbage containers that receive waste from the public.

 What doesn't go in the garbage?

 - All food and food-soiled paper products such as paper towels, paper napkins, and cardboard must be composted.
 What's accepted as food and yard waste?